 Rowcroft Hospice is an independent charity which provides specialist palliative care services to the South Devon community.
-All services are provided free of charge to all adults to help people make every day the best day possible and enable families to share precious moments together.
-Rowcroft Hospice also provides care to those who are transitioning to adulthood on a case by case basis, who require specialist palliative care expertise.
+Our aim is to provide support and access to the best possible care for adults in the Torbay & South Devon community who face a progressive, life-limiting illness, regardless of their culture, diagnosis and ethnic background.
+All services are provided free of charge..
+Rowcroft Hospice also provides care to those aged 16- 18 who are transitioning to adulthood on a case-by-case basis, who require specialist palliative care expertise.